espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Ouroboros Flail.md

 * * *

 **Effect** The head of the flail wraps around the target of the triggering Strike and drags it in your direction.
 The target must succeed at a DC 31 fortitude save or be pulled adjacent to you.
-A creature pulled in is then [[Grabbed]] by the flail until the end of your next turn unless you move, your target Escapes (DC 31), or you use the flail.
+A creature pulled in is then [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] by the flail until the end of your next turn unless you move, your target Escapes (DC 31), or you use the flail.

 * * *